tmi-lab/theia/README.md

 # Theia: A Decision Support Tool to Predict Rates of Cognitive and Functional Decline in People Living with Dementia

 **Authors:** Antigone Fogel, et al.
-**Title:** *Theia: A Decision Support Tool to Predict Rates of Cognitive and Functional Decline in People Living with Dementia*

 ---